Working with SP API credentials

 $credentials = $seller->credentials->where('region', 'NA')->first();

-The Credentials::sellerConnector() and Credentials::vendorConnector() methods produce SellingPartnerApi\Seller\SellerConnector and SellingPartnerApi\Vendor\VendorConnector instances from the jlevers/selling-partner-api library, which you can use to make requests to the SP API on behalf of the seller or vendor.
+The `Credentials::sellerConnector()` and `Credentials::vendorConnector()` methods produce `SellingPartnerApi\Seller\SellerConnector` and `SellingPartnerApi\Vendor\VendorConnector` instances from the [jlevers/selling-partner-api](https://github.com/jlevers/selling-partner-api) library, which you can use to make requests to the SP API on behalf of the seller or vendor.
 For instance:

 /** @var SellingPartnerApi\Seller\SellersV1\Api $api */